marekborowiec/spruceup/README.md

 `distance_method` chooses to compute uncorrected distance with `p-distance` or Jukes-Cantor-corrected distance with `jc69`.

 `window_size` chooses how many characters (aa/nt) to include in a window in which distances will be calculated.
+Default value that works well for most alignments is `20`.

 `overlap` indicates how many characters (aa/nt) each sliding window will be overlapping with preceding window.
 Stride of 15 and window size of 20 means that each new window will move 5 positions down the alignment and overlap by 15 characters with the preceding window.
 Increasing overlap will decrease computational burden because fewer windows will be created.
+Default value is `15` (two thirds of default window size of `20`) but you may want to go lower, to half of window size or even `0` (non-overlapping windows) if your alignment is very large and you want to decrease compute time and memory usage and don't mind sacrificing some precision.

 `fraction` signifies proportion of OTUs/samples that will be used to calculate average distance in each window.
 With fraction set to `1.0` distances for each OTU will be calculated against all other OTUs in the alignment.
 With fraction set to `0.5` distances for each OTU will be calculated against a random sample representing 50% of OTUs in the alignment.
-This setting may help to speed up calculations in alignments with large numbers of taxa.
+Lowering this number will help to speed up calculations in alignments with large numbers of taxa.

 `criterion` chooses how outlier distances will be determined. `lognorm` (recommended) means that a [lognormal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) will be fitted to your distance data for each OTU and cutoffs will be determined by specifying quantile of observations above which sequence will be considered outliers.
 If you are using `mean` or `median`, simple multiple of those values computed for each OTU will be considered cutoffs for identifying outliers.

 `cutoffs` specifies multiple values considered as cutoffs.
 For `lognorm` criterion use fractions of `1`, for example `0.9,0.995` etc. If you are using `mean` or `median` as your criterion, use multiples of those values, for example `5` or `15`.
+Default values that should work for most alignments are `0.9,0.95,0.97,0.99,0.995,0.999` for `lognorm` and `3,5,6,9,15` for `mean`. `median` values will often be `0` if the alignment is very uniform, i.e. composed of closely related OTUs and so you may want to play around to see whether that criterion is appropriate for your data.
+If the alignment contains many saturated or poorly aligned sites, a low setting may result in huge amount of data being trimmed from the original alignment.
+This is time-consuming and you may want to trim your alignment with a more stringent 'block' method before using `spruceup` or remove lower cutoff values from the list.

 `manual_cutoffs` is an optional setting that allows manual modifications to cutoffs for individual OTUs.
 It may prove useful if only one or a few samples have a significant proportion of poorly aligned sequences, skewing their overall cutoff such that they are not being flagged.
 If you find that this is case, however, you should probably rather be checking your data and pipeline for errors!